Eastern National Omnibus Company: Maldon (MN)

 Maldon was a full depot until 1993, when it became an outstation.
 South Woodham Ferrers (SW) was an outstation with the allocation of one bus in the late 1980s.

 Southend (SD)

-Southend (SD) depot was originally sited on London Road, but closed in 1987 and has now disappeared under a Sainsbury's store.
+Southend depot was originally sited on London Road, but closed in 1987 and has now disappeared under a Sainsbury's store.
 Operations moved to a new site in Prittlewell.

+Silver End (SE)

+Silver End depot was acquired when Moore Brothers of Kelvedon was taken over by ENOC in 1963.
+Rationalisation brought about the depot's first closure in December 1965; however, after extensive refurbishment, it reopened on 31 October 1974.

+The need to cut costs meant that the depot had to close for good on 6 August 1988.
+Operations were transferred to surrounding depots and the service provided for Silver End reduced to a basic hourly service.

 Walthamstow (WW)

 This depot was opened to support the CityBus operations in east London.
 Ponders End (PD) was an outstation.